-COURSE OBJECTIVES: The major objective is for you to fully understand the derivation of neoclassical demand and supply curves from first principles, understand market equilibrium, and understand the optimality (or lack thereof) of different types of market structures.
-A minor and distinctly secondary objective is for you to gain a superficial familiarity with the most important critiques of neoclassical microeconomic theory.
+GENERAL COURSE OBJECTIVES: The major objective is for you to fully understand the derivation of neoclassical demand and supply curves from first principles, understand market equilibrium, and understand the optimality (or lack thereof) of different types of market structures.
+A minor objective is for you to gain some familiarity with the most important critiques of neoclassical microeconomic theory.
 After all, as British economist Joan Robinson once wrote (Collected Economic Papers, 1980, Vol. 2 p.
 17):